 Buying property in France is a tricky process that takes up to three months.
 More on that process later!

 Until then, that is a little bit about me, and what we are doing here in France.
-(Believe it or not some Americans I’ve met here have asked me that)
+(Believe it or not, many Americans living here have asked me that)